 Mayo Clinic's campus in Rochester, Minnesota, offers a dynamic and robust five-year categorical General Surgery Residency.
 During your training, your responsibilities increase with your experience, capability, and performance.

-The opportunity for you to learn about and perform both common (such as gallbladder, hernia and appendix) and complex (such as liver, pancreas, stomach and aorta) procedures in a one-on-one setting with Mayo surgeons is key to creating stellar young surgeons.
+Learning about and performing both common (such as gallbladder, hernia, and appendix) and complex (such as liver, pancreas, stomach, and aorta) procedures in a one-on-one setting with Mayo surgeons.

-In addition to caring for patients in their clinical practices, Mayo Clinic's faculty members are committed to teaching and facilitating the growth of medical knowledge.
-Our faculty members are recognized leaders in their fields, publishing more than 300 papers each year and giving more than 200 presentations annually.
-You have direct access to these individuals during your time in the General Surgery Residency.
+Having direct access to Faculty members that, in addition to caring for patients in their clinical practices, are committed to teaching and facilitating the growth of medical knowledge.
+Our faculty members are recognized leaders in their fields, who publish more than 300 papers each year and give more than 200 presentations annually.

-Throughout your residency, you write all orders and are responsible for managing your patients.
-You participate in rounds each morning as part of a small team working with one staff surgeon.
-During rounds, new patients are presented, inpatient management is reviewed and teaching sessions are held.
+Participating in rounds each morning as part of a small team working with one staff surgeon.
+During rounds, new patients are presented, inpatient management is reviewed, and teaching sessions are held.

 If you have an interest in community or rural surgery, come take a look at our program.
 We have a lot to offer and are looking for motivated, driven students who want to help build a program with incredible resources.

 As a resident at Mayo Clinic, you'll have access to robust clinical, educational, and research resources.
 You'll find support both inside and outside of the campus to promote physical and mental wellness and ensure your work/life balance.